-The 12-volt batteries have been selected to provide optimum performance for engine starting, house and electronics loads.
-There are three, Group 31, lead acid batteries; one for the port engine, one for the starboard engine, and one for the house and electronics loads.
-The port, starboard and house/ electronics batteries are located under the aft cockpit drop in storage tub.
-Open the hatch and remove the storage tub to access the batteries.
-If your boat is equipped with an optional bow thruster, there is an additional Group 31 batter for the bow thruster.
+The 12-volt batteries have been selected to provide optimum performance for engine starting, and house and electronics loads.
+There are four, Group 31, lead acid batteries; one for the starboard engine, one for the port engine, one for the house and one for the bow thruster.
+The port and starboard engine and house/electronics batteries are under the helm station access hatch.
 The thruster battery is located under the forward in-deck hatch.
-A circuit breaker on each engine protects the engine ignition system and gauges.
+A circuit breaker on each engine protects the engine ignition systems and gauges.
 Refer to the engine owner's manual for information on the circuit breakers installed on your engines.